 Lasagna is not easy to get right.
 I don’t know why people always offer to make it for school events, potlucks, birthdays, funerals… Growing up it seemed like something that would be easy to make because everyone was making it all the time.
 Let me assure you, it is not.
 I have made about a dozen lasagnas in the past year, around half of which have failed miserably, to quote a dinner guest “it was really not good”.
 So, it became a serious mission of mine to perfect my lasagna recipe, and that’s exactly what I’ve done.
-While I was shooting it for this post, our neighbors probably thought something real weird was going on in our apartment… our housemate Ed was making weird noises with his tongue/mouth, Hayden kept saying “call it better than porn, Lasagna”, and I was literally squealing with excitement because I had finally got it right.
+While I was shooting it for this post, our neighbors probably thought something real weird was going on in our apartment… our housemate Ed was making weird noises with his tongue/mouth, Hayden was literally drooling over it, and I was literally squealing with excitement because I had finally got it right.
 So yeah, it’s good.

 Makes 1 10×12 pan (24.5cmx29cm)

 - 6 cups of my Bolognese, we usually have some frozen which makes for easy lasagna assembly.

 - 4 cups (1 leter) whole milk

 - 16 lasagna sheets, I use fresh but you can (if you really have to) use dried, just be sure NOT TO USE THE ONES YOU DON’T HAVE TO COOK FIRST.
 THIS IS HOW YOU GET DRY LASAGNA.

 - If using frozen bolognese simply add into a pot along with some tomato passata (plain tomato sauce, not ketch up) and let defrost over medium low for 30 minutes until bubbling.
 Turn off and set aside.